jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python

     AssertionError:
-        None != 'Hi, my name is joe blow and I am 30'
+        None != 'Hello, my name is joe blow and I am 30'

 * I copy (:kbd:`ctrl/command+c`) the value from the terminal_ and paste it (:kbd:`ctrl/command+v`) in the :ref:`return statement<the return statement>` in ``person.py``